2010 Circa 00

 Playing a guitar is a rich sensory experience involving Sight, Sound and Touch.
 A fine instrument should be pleasing to the eye in form and construction, should feel good against the body with a neck and action that make playing easy and enjoyable, and, of course, have a sound that is satisfying to the ear.
 So here are my evaluations of each of these dimensions for this guitar.

 In keeping with the notion that this would be an ‘updated’ re-imagining of a pre-war 00, I chose a solid headstock instead of a slotted one, and a belly bridge over the ‘pyramid’ style.
 A cutaway was also a must for me.
 Visually, I imagined the guitar to present an elegant ‘black & white’ theme, with dark ebony headplate, fingerboard, binding, bridge and tuner buttons, contrasted with a natural spruce top, black & white binding on the fingerboard and headstock, bone nut & saddle, and bone bridgepins, highlighted by pearl inlays on the pins, rosette and fretmarkers, and tied together with a small vintage-style headplate inlay.
 For the inlay, in homage to the 00’s pre-war Martin heritage, I had always liked Martin’s original 1902 torch design, but found it a little too ‘busy,’ so I scanned it into Photoshop and went to work snipping here and there to create my own pared-down custom version.
-That was sent off to Dave Nichols to be inlaid, with instructions to use pearl that was fairly uniform in hue, and I told John it was time to pick the woods.
+That was sent off to Dave Nichols to be inlaid, with instructions to use pearl that was fairly uniform in hue.
+(NOTE: this was the first time John had used this inlay pattern, and he liked it so much that, with my permission, he has used it on many other guitars since).
+Now I told John it was time to pick the woods.

 Using the method that has worked so well for me on other instruments I have commissioned, I focused most of my efforts on trying to communicate the sound I was looking for, and the specific wood choices to achieve that sound I left to the builder.
 The Master grade Italian spruce John selected for the top was some he had put aside years ago and has straight, tight, even grain that widens just a bit toward the edges.
 Between this top and the one-of-a-kind Adirondack he used on my OM, John says my Circas have two of the best tops he’s ever seen.
 The rosette is his standard ‘style 42’ with black fiber & maple strips enclosing a ring of green heart abalone, and the binding & purfling is in John’s ‘short binding’ style using maple and ebony so dark it almost looks black.
 The fingerboard is made from variegated ebony with his ‘long pattern’ pearl ‘slotted squares & diamonds’ position markers at frets 5, 7, 9, 12 & 15.
 The back & sides are a striking set of Macassar ebony that my wife said looks like dripping chocolate.
 The choice of Macassar ebony complemented my black & white (chocolate & vanilla?) theme well, and at this point we thought a light-colored neck would be the final touch to integrate the design, so we decided on a neck of flamed rock maple that in some places looks almost three-dimensional.